nassmohammed/Session-25/README.md

 ## Day 0 – The Beginning | Welcome to Session 25

-"The journey of a thousand miles begins with a single step."

-~ Laozi

---

 Three orientation lectures are provided asynchronously, these are:
 - A Brief Introduction to git/GitHub; A Miller
 - Building Visualizations Via Principles of Design; A Miller